10K Training: 10 Essential Workouts

 How do I know my training zones?

-Use FLJUGA’s free calculator to find your heart rate zones based on max or lactate threshold.
+Use FLJUGA’s free calculator to find your heart rate zones based on max.
 It’s fast and easy to use.

 Should I adjust these sessions as I get fitter?